This information is for people renting privately in Northern Ireland.

 - being vague or hiding information

-For example, your tenancy agreement says you have exclusive use of the garage attached to the property you’ve agreed to rent.
-But when you move in, the garage is locked and your landlord refuses to remove their belongings.
+For example, your tenancy agreement gives you sole use of the garage at your rental property.
+But when you move in, the garage is locked, and your landlord refuses to remove their belongings from it.
 This could count as a misleading practice.

-If you can show that the landlord or estate agent was misleading or aggressive in their practices, the law says you may be able to unwind the tenancy and get a discount on rent you’ve paid.
+The law says you might be able to unwind the tenancy if you can show that the landlord or estate agent misled you.
+Or if they were aggressive in their business practices.
+You might also be able to get a discount on the rent you've paid.

 Abandoning a private tenancy

-Your landlord may think you’ve abandoned the property, if some of the following happens:
+Your landlord may think you’ve abandoned the property if some of the following happen:

 - the property appears empty

-- there’s post built up in your letterbox
+- there’s a build-up of post in your letterbox

 - they ring a few times and you’re not there to answer

-If your landlord thinks you abandoned the property, they may give you notice to quit if they do not hear from you.
+If your landlord thinks you have left the property and they don’t hear from you, they may give you notice to quit.

-If you’re still living at the property, contact your landlord as soon as possible and explain why the property looked abandoned.
+If you’re still living in the property, you must contact your landlord as soon as possible.
+You will need to explain why the property looks abandoned.

 If your landlord still decides to end your tenancy, they must follow the eviction process.

-- your landlord got permission from their mortgage lender (if they have one) to let the property
+- your landlord had permission from their mortgage lender (if they have one) to let out the property

-- your tenancy agreement follows any rules from the lender
+- your tenancy agreement follows any rules set by the lender

 If you’re an authorised tenant, you:

-- will get a notice if the lender is trying to repossess the property
+- will get a notice from the lender about their plan to repossess the property

-- have all the rights of a usual tenant, including a notice period and notice to quit
+- have tenancy rights, including a right to the correct notice period and a written notice to quit